Anchorage Campus - Security and Fire Safety Report

-Crimes should be reported to the University Police Department to ensure inclusion in the annual crime statistics and to aid in providing emergency notification and/or timely warning notices to the community, when appropriate.
-If a crime occurring on campus is not reported to the University Police or another campus security authority, UAA will be unaware of the crime, and therefore, the crime would not be included in the Anchorage campus crime statistics.
+Crimes should be reported to the UPD to ensure inclusion in the annual crime statistics and to aid in providing emergency notification and/or timely warning notices to the community, when appropriate.
+If a crime occurring on campus is not reported to the UPD or another campus security authority, UAA will be unaware of the crime, and therefore, the crime would not be included in the Anchorage campus crime statistics.
 Here is a list of other professionals on the Anchorage Campus whom you may contact to report a crime:

 The Incident Management Team (IMT), consisting of members from Student Affairs, University Police, Facilities and Campus Services, and University Advancement meets regularly during the academic year to discuss, plan, and address either current or potential incidents which may affect the Anchorage or Chugiak-Eagle River campuses.
 The IMT regularly sends email messages to staff and students to educate the campus communities about seasonal safety issues and what to do in the event of specific emergencies.

-To report an emergency on the Anchorage or Chugiak-Eagle River campuses,dial 911, use an emergency phone in an elevator, or use a blue-lighted emergency phone on campus.
-Reports about all other police non-emergencies on the Anchorage campus should be directed to University Police by phoning 786-1120.
-To report a police non-emergency on the Chugiak-Eagle River campus, dial the Anchorage Police at 786-8900.
-Reports about all incidents on the Chugiak-Eagle River campus should also be reported to the Campus Director by phoning 786-7602 or visiting Room 115 in the Eagle Center.
-In the event of hazardous materials, the Anchorage Fire Department will notify University Police that they are responding to an incident on the Anchorage or Chugiak-Eagle River campuses.
-Conversely, in the event of fire, University Police will contact AFD to verify they are en-route.
-In the event of a public health emergency, University Police will coordinate with the Student Health & Counseling Center and Alaska Department of Health & Social Services.
-In the event of a natural gas leak, University Police will consult with utility responders to determine the size of the evacuation area.
-In the event that Anchorage Police pursue a criminal onto the Anchorage or Chugiak-Eagle River campuses, Anchorage Police usually notify University Police.
+To report an emergency on the Anchorage or Chugiak-Eagle River campuses, dial 911, use an emergency phone in an elevator, or use a blue-lighted emergency phone on campus.
+Reports about all other police non-emergencies on the Anchorage campus should be directed to University Police (UPD) by phoning 786-1120.
+To report a police non-emergency on the Chugiak-Eagle River campus, dial the Anchorage Police Department (APD) at 786-8900.
+Reports about all incidents on the Chugiak-Eagle River campus should also be reported to the campus Assistant Dean by phoning 786-7607 or visiting Room 115 in the Eagle Center.
+In the event of hazardous materials, the Anchorage Fire Department (AFD) will notify UPD that they are responding to an incident on the Anchorage or Chugiak-Eagle River campuses.
+Conversely, in the event of fire, UPD will contact AFD to verify they are en-route.
+In the event of a public health emergency, University Police will coordinate with the Student Health &Counseling Center and Alaska Department of Health &Social Services.
+In the event of a natural gas leak, UPD will consult with utility responders to determine the size of the evacuation area.
+In the event that APD pursues a criminal onto the Anchorage or Chugiak-Eagle River campuses, APD usually notifies UPD.

-University Police will notify the campus communities or the appropriate segment of the communities, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some or all students or employees occurring on campus.
-The University Police will take into account the safety of the community, determine the content of the notification and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
+UPD and/or IMT will notify the campus communities or the appropriate segment of the communities, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some or all students or employees occurring on campus.
+UPD and/or IMT will take into account the safety of the community, determine the content of the notification and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

-Due to the immediacy and nature of the incident, University Police may initiate the UA Alerts Notification System and send immediate notifications to the campus communities or the appropriate segment of the communities.
-The initial notification may occur through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email; or via UAA email; broadcasts over campus telephones; and/or calls to each student's residence hall room.
+Due to the immediacy and nature of the incident, UPD and/or IMT may initiate the UA Alerts Notification System and send immediate notifications to the campus communities or the appropriate segment of the communities.
+The initial notification may occur through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email;or via UAA email;broadcasts over campus telephones;and/or calls to each student's residence hall room.
 Students and employees are automatically enrolled in UA Alerts.
 To update your contact information in UA Alerts, go to www.alaska.edu/alerts/.

-As soon as is practical, University Police contacts members of the Incident Management Team.
-If University Police have not already made an emergency notification, the IMT will determine who should be notified and the content of the notification.
+As soon as is practical, UPD contacts members of the IMT.
+If UPD has not already made an emergency notification, the IMT will determine who should be notified and the content of the notification.
 The IMT is charged with managing the emergency from onset to recovery.
 The IMT has both the decision-making and financial authority to address emergencies on campus.
-Both University Police and the Incident Management Team have received Incident Command System (ICS) training.
+Both UPD and the IMT have received Incident Command System (ICS) training.
 ICS training is also provided to other selected University employees who IMT may call upon to help them manage an emergency.

 After the initial notification, the IMT may issue subsequent notifications using the previously identified communication methods.
 The IMT will determine the content of subsequent notifications.
 University Advancement may also post subsequent notifications on the Anchorage campus Twitter webpage at http://twitter.com/#!/uaanchorage, the Anchorage campus webpage at www.uaa.alaska.edu, and/or the Anchorage campus information line at 786-1800.

-The Incident Management Team may issue subsequent notifications to specific areas on the Anchorage or Chugiak-Eagle River campuses, one entire campus, or both campuses.
-University Police or their agents may post flyers at each entrance to residence halls, the front door of each Templewood apartment, and/or the entrance to each Main Apartment Complex stairwell that is affected by the emergency.
-University Police may use public address systems in Rasmuson Hall, the Library, and Student Union.
-University Police may make announcements using speakers on patrol cars or by walking around campus and using megaphones.
+The IMT may issue subsequent notifications to specific areas on the Anchorage or Chugiak-Eagle River campuses, one entire campus, or both campuses.
+UPD or their agents may post flyers at each entrance to academic buildings affected by the emergency.
+Likewise, Residence Life may post flyers at the entrance to residence halls, the front door of each Templewood apartment, and/or the entrance to each Main Apartment Complex stairwell that is affected by the emergency.
+UPD may use public address systems in Rasmuson Hall, the Library, and Student Union.
+UPD may make announcements using speakers on patrol cars or by walking around campus and using megaphones.
 Chugiak-Eagle River staff members may walk around the Chugiak-Eagle River campus to classrooms, offices, and the parking lot to make verbal announcements.